dilipthelip/LearnCassandra/CQL.md

 ### How to update data into the table ?

-You always need a primary key column in the where statement to deleta a row from the table.
+You always need a primary key column in the where statement to update a row in the table.
 One cannot update the **primary key** of the table.

 ```